 • Be empathetic towards the families of babies who are sick and/or premature

 Role Specific Duties:

-• Develop and grow our community relationships
+• Develop and maintain already very strong community relationships

 • Lead charity marketing and communications, including active involvement in busy social media outlets

 • Manage our involvement in challenge events and deliver whole journey support

 • Liaise directly with donors and thank fundraisers and volunteers